 If you’re willing to go down the forced induction route, then power figures start at around 400hp and are capable of rising to some pretty incredible power figures, if you have the cash to throw at it.

-If you do have the cash going spare, then there’s always K24 crate engines out there to consider.
+If you do have the cash going spare, then there are always K24 crate engines out there to consider.

 Companies such as 4 Piston Racing, offer highly-tuned turn-key K24 crate engines, with their K340 offering 340hp at 9,000 rpm, right the way through to their full drag setup, which is capable of an insane 8.94-second quarter-mile.

-The great thing about the K24 engines is the wide variety of modifications that there, no matter whether you’re looking for some off-the-shelf power upgrades, or a full race engine build.
+The great thing about the K24 engines is the wide variety of modifications on offer.
+No matter whether you’re looking for some off-the-shelf power upgrades, or a full race engine build.

 They can also make for perfect drift car engines, make sure you turn up the volume and prepare for an eargasm as we head back to 2014 to appreciate this S2000 K24 Formula Drift build: